dparson55/NRFLite/README.md

 - [ ] Perform release (will be version 2.0.0).
 Arduino development environments < 1.5 will no longer be supported.
 - [ ] Create tutorial video.

 **_Oct 9: 2-pin support is in progress!_**  Using details on <http://nerdralph.blogspot.ca/2015/05/nrf24l01-control-with-2-mcu-pins-using.html> NRFLite now has logic for an ATtiny85 @ 8MHz which multiplexes the MOSI/MISO and CE/CSN/SCK pins.
 I got this working without the aid of an oscilloscope but haven't had any luck running the ATtiny @ 1 MHz, so finally have a reason to purchase one.
-It should be here in a week or so.
+It should be here in a week or two.
 - [x] POC for ATtiny85 @ 8MHz.
 - [x] Test main features:  bitrates, dynamic packets, ack packets, and interrupts.
 - [x] Add ATtiny84 support.